microsoft/SpeechT5/SpeechLM/README.md

 - The code and checkpoints will be released here.
 - Oct 2022: release preprint in [arXiv](https://arxiv.org/abs/2209.15329)
-- (Scheduled) Oct 2022: release the code and models
+- (In progress) Oct 2022: release the code and models

 ## Pre-Trained and Fine-tuned Models